dylan-lang/dylan-programming-book/source/multi.rst

 #. none

-`See Applicable methods for different arguments to +, ordered by specificity. <multi.htm#10107>`_ shows the applicable methods for various arguments to +.
+`Applicable methods for different arguments to +, ordered by specificity. <multi.htm#10107>`_ shows the applicable methods for various arguments to +.
 If two methods are applicable, we number the more specific method 1, and the less specific method 2.